Ocean, Islands, Futures - Lessons from the Blue Economy and Traditional Knowledges

 Prof Virginie KE Duvat

-Professor Of Coastal Geography, La Rochelle University
+Professor of Coastal Geography, La Rochelle University

 La Rochelle University / CNRS